Short (SL2xSL2)-structures on Lie algebras: Examples

 Since $L_s$ is invertible, there is an element $s'\in\cS$ such that $L_s^{-1}=L_{s'}$ (\cite[Proposition 11.1]{AllisonHein}) and then the elements $E=s'$ and $F=s^\sim$ satisfy the conditions of Proposition \ref{pr:5graded}, with $H=[E,F]=V_{1,1}=\id$.
 Therefore, $(\cS,\cA)$ is a $J$-ternary algebra with the operations defined as in \eqref{eq:AB}, \eqref{eq:AX}, \eqref{eq:XY}, and \eqref{eq:XYZ}:

 for $a,b\in\cS$ and $x,y,z\in\cA$, as required. \end{proof}

-As a particular case, consider the case of the tensor product of a Cayley (or octonion) algebra and another unital composition algebra: $\cA=\cC_1\otimes \cC_2$, where the involution is the tensor product of the canonical involutions in the Cayley algebra $\cC_1$ and in the composition algebra $\cC_2$.
+As a particular case, consider the case of the {\rojo structurable algebra obtained as the} tensor product of a Cayley (or octonion) algebra and another unital composition algebra: $\cA=\cC_1\otimes \cC_2$, where the involution is the tensor product of the canonical involutions in the Cayley algebra $\cC_1$ and in the composition algebra $\cC_2$.

 Denote by $\nup_i$ the norm in $\cC_i$, and by $\cS_i$ the subspace of trace zero elements (i.e., $\bar s=-s$) in $\cC_i$.
 The skew-symmetric part of $\cA$ is $\cS=\cS_1\otimes 1 + 1\otimes\cS_2$, which we will identify with $\cS_1\oplus\cS_2$.
 Fix an element $s\in\cS_1$ with $\nup_1(s)\neq 0$.